Xaegir/temp-website/content/english/career/content-associate.md

 +++
 apply_link = "#"
 date = 2022-03-15T03:51:57Z
-description = "XAEGIR is looking for a Tokenomics Lead to join the team.
-This is a full-time position that is 100% remote with no geographical restrictions." draft = true image = "images/token.png" job_category = "Specialist" job_type = "Full time" location = "Remote" page_header_image = "images/token.png" title = "Content Associate" watermark = "Tokenomics Lead"
+description = "XAEGIR is looking for a Content Associate to join the team.
+This is a full-time position that is 100% remote with no geographical restrictions." image = "images/token.png" job_category = "Specialist" job_type = "Full time" location = "Remote" page_header_image = "images/token.png" title = "Content Associate" watermark = "Content Associate"

 +++
-# Tokenomics Lead at XAEGIR
+# Content Associate at XAEGIR

-**$10k – $13k • 0.2% – 1.9%**.

 ### Why XAEGIR is Your Web3 Vessel in the Storm